Regular Expressions

 Backreference

 The groupings seen in the previous section are also known as capture groups.
-The string captured by these groups can be referred later using backreference \N where N is the capture group you want.
+The string captured by these groups can be referred later using a backreference \N where N is the capture group you want.
 Backreferences can be used in both search and replacement sections.

 • \(pattern\) capture group for later use via backreferences